ros2/sros2/SROS2_MacOS.md

 In the rest of these instructions we assume that every terminal setup the environment as instructed above.

+### Additional configuration for RTI Connext

+To use DDS-Security with Connext you will need to procure an RTI Licence and install the security plugin.
+See [this page](https://github.com/ros2/ros2/wiki/Install-Connext-Security-Plugins) for details on installing the security plugins.

 ## Preparing the environment for the demo

 ### Create a folder for the files required by this demo